Last Updated on July 10, 2021 by Sarah

 According to the Indian Society of Periodontology, turmeric has comparable anti-plaque, anti-inflammatory and anti-microbial properties to more traditional mouthwashes.

 In fact, turmeric was shown to be very effective at preventing plaque build-up and bad breath, due to it’s anti bacterial properties (source).

-And with regards to coconut oil, a whopping 50% of the fat in coconut oil is comprised of something called lauric acid.
+And with regards to coconut oil, 50% of the fat in coconut oil is comprised of something called lauric acid.

-It’s interesting to note here that lauric acid is just one of 4 MCTs (or medium-chain triglycerides) in coconut oil and the other 3 are also considered very beneficial to health.
+It’s interesting to note, as well, that lauric acid is just one of 4 MCTs (or medium-chain triglycerides) in coconut oil and the other 3 are also considered very beneficial to health.

 How To Make Turmeric Coconut Oil Toothpaste

 Turmeric Coconut Oil Toothpaste – What You’ll Need: